 Hurricane Sandy, the third storm in the past 14 months to disrupt power supply to millions of U.S. homes and businesses, has boosted demand for generators made by Caterpillar Inc. (CAT:US) and Generac Holdings Inc. (GNRC:US) as frustrated customers experience more frequent blackouts.

 More than a week after Sandy cut power to 8.5 million customers in 11 states, almost 1 million are still without power as the Northeast faces another storm with winds and rain today.
 Caterpillar dealers and Honda Motor Co. have had to shift inventory to meet demand as blackouts linger for owners of some homes and businesses.

-Generac, the largest maker of standby residential generators, said last week that 2012 sales (GNRC) and adjusted earnings would increase more than 40 percent from a year ago because of the recent outages, up from a previous forecast of more than 30 percent.
+Generac, the largest maker of standby residential generators, said last week that 2012 sales (GNRC:US) and adjusted earnings would increase more than 40 percent from a year ago because of the recent outages, up from a previous forecast of more than 30 percent.
 The Waukesha, Wisconsin-based company has gained 32 percent since the storm struck, closing yesterday at $37.51 in New York.

 “There is more awareness of the need for standby power generation, both on the residential and industrial side,” Andy Kaplowitz, a New York-based machinery analyst for Barclays Plc, said in a phone interview yesterday.
 Kaplowitz said he’s looking to buy a generator for his own home in New Jersey, where as many as 65 percent of customers lost power from Sandy.